 Not everything is covered by Medicare.
 If you require particular services that aren’t covered by Medicare, you’ll need to pay for them on your own, unless you have other insurance or you’re enrolled in a Medicare health plan that includes these services.

 Medicare doesn’t cover certain things like:

 - Hearing aids and exams for fitting them

 - Routine foot care

-Even if Medicare covers a service or item, you generally have to pay your deductible, coinsurance, and copayments.
+When Medicare does cover something, you usually have to pay for your deductible, coinsurance, and copayments.